iamtheaashish/iamtheaashish.github.io/_posts/2025-05-13-Passed-Class-12th.md

 I have hidden my board roll number and my parents name for obvious reasons, I am the king, all attention shall be towards the king.

 I had never thought I would even pass physics after giving the exam.
 I calculated my marks after coming home, and it was 14.5 roughly, far below 23.5 .
 And mind you I got 42 marks in physics.
 I even got 42 in Biology for which I had studied a lot.
 HOW?
 IDK good thing is I passed and my parents were not expecting 78% but they are happy.

+Editing this post on 14/05/2025 at 12:07pm
+I didn't knew my parents are so happy from my marks that mutton has been cooked this morning, this might be a normal thing for most of you.
+But mutton is sold at around ₹750 per kg and this price is more than my fathers daily income.